Amadi Ikwechegh: Naval career

 He served as ADC to Military Governor of Niger State, Commodore Ebitu Ukiwe.

-From 1987 to 1990 he was Military Governor of Imo State and a member of the Provisional Ruling Council.
+From 1987 to 1990, he was Military Governor of Imo State and a member of the Provisional Ruling Council.

-Later life
+Later life and death

 He was retired in June 1999, along with all other military officers who had held political offices.
 He then went into marine related business in Port Harcourt.

-Amadi Ikwechegh died on 10 November 2009 after a protracted illness following a stroke he suffered in 2007.

-Chief Theodore Orji, governor of Abia State from May 2007, was his senior assistant secretary when Ikwechegh was governor of old Imo State.
+Ikwechegh died on 10 November 2009 after a protracted illness following a stroke he suffered in 2007.
+Chief Theodore Orji, who became governor of Abia State from May 2007, was a senior assistant secretary when Ikwechegh was governor of the old Imo State.
 After Ikwechegh's death, Orji described him as an intelligent and no-nonsense administrator.